dcods22/OperatingSystems/README.md

 ============

 Add shell commands for the following disk operations:
-- [ ] create <filename> — Create the File "ilename and display a message denoting success or failure.
+- [ ] create <filename> — Create the File filename and display a message denoting success or failure.
-- [ ] read <filename> — Read and display the contents of "ilename or display an error if something went wrong.
+- [ ] read <filename> — Read and display the contents of filename or display an error if something went wrong.
-- [ ] write <filename> “data” — Write the data inside the quotes to "ilename and display a message denoting success or failure.
+- [ ] write <filename> “data” — Write the data inside the quotes to filename and display a message denoting success or failure.
-- [ ] delete <filename> — Remove "ilename from storage and display a message denoting success or failure.
+- [ ] delete <filename> — Remove filename from storage and display a message denoting success or failure.
 - [ ] format — Initialize all blocks in all sectors in all tracks and display a message denoting success or failure.

 - [ ] Add a shell command, ls, to list the Files currently stored on the disk.
-- [ ] Add a shell command to allow the user to select a CPU scheduling algorithm — setschedule [rr, fcfs, priority]
+- [x] Add a shell command to allow the user to select a CPU scheduling algorithm — setschedule [rr, fcfs, priority]
-- [ ] Add a shell command, getschedule, to return the currently selected cpu scheduling algorithm.
+- [x] Add a shell command, getschedule, to return the currently selected cpu scheduling algorithm.

 - [ ] Implement a File system in HTML5 web storage as discussed in class.
 - [ ] Include a File system viewer in your OS interface.